 - Entry to the 12 Apostles is free

-- The 12 Apostles can be really busy during peak season (December to February), but the buses that ply the roads are no longer here given COVID
+- The 12 Apostles can be really busy during peak season (December to February); time your visit for early morning or later in the day

 2. Learn about the history of the Loch Ard Gorge